trajkovikj/LoadingSpriteCreator/README.md

     3. _horizontal left_ - image will be cut horizontally from left to right.
     4. _horizontal right_ - image will be cut horizontally from right to left.
 * **Divisions** - number of how much divisions the image needs to be cut (must be positive integer).
 * **Select output directory** - file chooser to select the output directory of the loading sprite images!
+Default output directory: `C:\LoadingSpriteCreator`.

 ## Images